derryleng/Shiny_Desktop_App/README.md

 install.packages("shiny")
 ```

-(Optional) Deployment file size can be significantly reduced by configuring additional packages to be install by the user on first run by including this at the start of the **app.R** or **global.R** file:
+(Optional) Deployment file size can be significantly reduced by configuring additional packages to be installed by the user on first run by including this at the start of the **app.R** or **global.R** file:

 ``` R
 (function(req_file, install = T, update = F, silent = F) {